Independent guide. Cost figures use 2026 US average rate. UEF and consumption from DOE EnergyGuide and ENERGY STAR data.Verified June 2026

 Depends on the climate and the specific unit.
 Standard HPWHs operate down to about 35 to 45F ambient; below that they switch to resistance mode.
 Cold-climate HPWHs (Rheem Performance Platinum, AO Smith Voltex) operate down to 5F ambient with refrigerant injection or split-system architecture.
 In southern garages (Texas, Florida, Georgia) the HPWH works year-round at full efficiency.
 In northern unheated garages (Minnesota, Michigan) you need a cold-climate model or you should locate the HPWH inside the heated envelope.

-The federal Energy Efficient Home Improvement Credit (Form 5695) provides 30 percent of HPWH purchase plus install cost up to $2,000.
-Most HPWHs in 2026 qualify (UEF 2.0+ for heat pump units).
-State and utility programs stack additional rebates: California TECH Clean California, Massachusetts MassSave, NYSERDA Clean Heat, Oregon Energy Trust.
-The IRA HEEHRP also provides point-of-sale rebates up to $1,750 for low and moderate income households.
-A $2,500 HPWH install can net at $750 to $1,500 after stacking credits and rebates.
+The federal Energy Efficient Home Improvement Credit (Form 5695) provided 30 percent of HPWH purchase plus install cost up to $2,000, but it expired for property placed in service after 31 December 2025 under the 2025 budget law, so a 2026 install no longer qualifies for the federal credit.
+State and utility rebates are separate and mostly continue: California TECH Clean California, Massachusetts MassSave, NYSERDA Clean Heat, Oregon Energy Trust.
+The IRA-funded HEEHRP also still provides point-of-sale rebates up to $1,750 for low and moderate income households where a state program is running.
+With the federal credit gone, a $2,500 HPWH install now nets at about $1,000 to $2,000 after state and utility rebates (income-qualified households reaching the lower end via HEEHRP).

 Is gas water heating cheaper than HPWH?